kevroletin/web-game-doc/README.markdown

 greater than 5, otherwise it returns
 `{"result": "notEnoughEncampentsForRedeployment"}`.

-**fortifield** field can be executed only by user with special power Fortifield.
+**fortified** field can be executed only by user with special power Fortified.
 It consists of only one field -- reftifield, where user wants to set the fortress.
 It can be the region of this user and this race, otherwise -- `{"result": "badRegion"}`.
 User can set only on fortress per regions, otherwise --
-`{"result": "tooManyFortifieldsInRegion"}`.
+`{"result": "tooManyFortifiedsInRegion"}`.
 User cannot set more than current maximum number of fortresses, otherwise --
-`{"result": "tooManyFortifields"}`
+`{"result": "tooManyFortifieds"}`

 **heroes** allows user with special power Heroic set two heroes on his regions.
 If the number of heroes greater than 2, it returns